Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/4 - Network and Security/30 - Principles of network layer.md

 -----------------------------------
 11000000.10101000.00000001.00000000
 ```

-> The result is `192.168.1.0`, which is the **network address**.
+The result is `192.168.1.0`, which is the **network address**.
-> ⭐ TRICK: the network address is always the FIRST available address.
+> [!Important] TRICK: the network address is always the FIRST available address.
+Usually xxx.xxx.xxx.0

  **b.** **Calculate the Broadcast Address:**